ElementumIT/codegrab/README.md

 When working with LLMs, sharing code context is essential for getting accurate responses.
 However, manually copying files or creating code snippets is tedious.
-CodeGrab streamlines this process by providing a clean Terminal UI (TUI), alongside a versatile command-line interface (CLI).
+CodeGrab streamlines this process by providing a clean TUI (Terminal UI), alongside a versatile CLI (Command-Line Interface).
 This allows you to easily select files from your project, generate well-formatted output, and copy it directly to your clipboard, ready for LLM processing.